HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 	gradle appscan-prepare -DirxName=MyApp

-All options can also be set using an "applicationsecurity" block in the build script.
+All options can also be set using an "appscanSettings" block in the build script.
 For example:

-	applicationsecurity {
+	appscanSettings {
 		irxName="MyApp"
 		irxDir="/myApplication/sample"
 	}